 Conclusions

 Some conclusions may be drawn from the discussion above.
 There are clear circumstances under which it would be beneficial to a large, powerful state to export its cyber weapons to smaller, less powerful allies.
 However, numerous safeguards must be put into place.
 In order to prevent proliferation and misuse, the cyber weapons must have incorporated into their design a sort of digital “dual key” feature that requires the consent of the exporting partner for each use.
 They must only be provided as compiled applications so that the importing country cannot modify the source code to build their own weapons.
 Signatures from the importing state must be programmed into the weapons as well in order to prevent misattribution of any use of the weapon to the exporting state.
 Certainly, this will significantly diminish the value of that weapon, as it will have no covert use capability, which is a key advantage of cyber weapons.
 The exporting country should not provide copies of cyber weapons from its own active arsenal, but rather, should develop tailored weapons for the importer.
 This requirement is due to the unique nature of cyber weapons in that the vulnerabilities they exploit are likely to be quickly patched across many systems worldwide soon after the weapon’s first use.
 The United States and other major cyber powers should consider all of these circumstances carefully and incorporate them into a cyber weapons sharing policy.
 Judicious sharing of cyber weapons under the right conditions and with the right protections can have major benefits to a state’s national security.

+97

+Great analysis and use of examples.
+Supporting your arguments with some theoretical sources would have made them even stronger.
+An interesting direction for future research might be the transfer of cyber defense systems.

 Works Cited